-The remaining courses guide students to the achievement of specific competencies in public health.
+Together our core curriculum also guides students to the achievement of specific competencies in public health.
 Competencies specify what students will be able to do upon completion of the degree program.
 All students are expected to achieve and be able to demonstrate the required core competencies and their concentration-specific competencies by graduation.
 All required course syllabi will list the relevant competencies covered in the course.